 Does the project propose a strategy to connect with and involve your audience?

 Does it have a promotion strategy to draw in a large, broad audience including members of the public who are not traditionally reached by the media?

 - Diversity of your team and professional development

 Do you have a diverse, inclusive team with a variety of backgrounds, competences and knowledge which provides different perspectives and allows peer learning?

 How will you avoid “parachute journalism” and aim for inclusive, equitable coverage?

 Additional coverage by sharing your products with other outlets without compromising exclusivity in your publication’s own market.

 The grant programme provides funds to enable media organisations to cover development issues and not to receive money for already published work.
 Please also note that we do not fund short-form news.

-Grantees are accountable for all expenses, which must be justified reasonably and cannot be used for general overhead or expenses for other thematic sections of the publication.
+Grantees are accountable for all expenses, which must be justified and cannot be used for general overhead costs or expenses for other thematic sections of the publication.